munificent/ui-as-code/in-progress/parameter-freedom.md

 appear in a different order than the named parameters they bind to, so I don't believe this causes much additional complexity.

-### Both optional positional and optional named parameters
+### Both optional positional and named parameters

 The semantics for positional and named parameters in Dart are orthogonal.
 (This is unlike most languages where you can pass any parameter by name or position.)
 To support both, we just permit both in a single function.

-There may be implementation challenges with this and the previous change.
+There may be implementation challenges with this.
 DDC's function calling convention (and thus its JS interop API) takes advantage of the fact that a function cannot have both optional positional and named parameters, and that the optional positional parameters are all at the end.

 Other implementations may have other challenges fitting both kinds of optional arguments into their calling convention.
 We'll work with those